-UI also affects women very differently, with leaking that can range from slightly bothersome to debilitating, severely impacting quality of life even when using with the best adult pads and other incontinence supplies.
+Urinary incontinence also affects women very differently, with leaking that can range from slightly bothersome to debilitating, severely impacting quality of life even when using with the best adult incontinence pads

 To present a big picture look at the treatment of urinary incontinence among women for AHRQ, an independent team of investigators at the Minnesota Evidence-based Practice Center, including Dr. Wyman, analyzed nearly 900 studies and parsed through the findings.
 The review looked at treatment options including pelvic floor muscle training using Kegel exercises; bladder training, which includes voiding on a set schedule; medical devices and weight loss.
 Said Wyman, “This report was unique in that we tried to compare the benefits of drugs as well as non-pharmacological treatments, and we looked at the harms of treatments.”